-Ashley Pratt is a Licensed Clinical Professional Counselor with experience working with young children through older adults.
+Ashley Andersen is a Licensed Clinical Professional Counselor with experience working with young children through older adults.
 By working in assertive outreach, inpatient, and residential settings, she has developed skills working with mood disorders, psychotic disorders, anxiety, substance use disorders, behavioral issues, and traumatic experiences.
 She has also provided group counseling for anger management, management of auditory hallucinations, collaborative problem solving, and interpersonal effectiveness.

 Ashley believes each individual is the expert on themselves and their needs, and that each individual holds the tools within themselves to live a value-driven life as defined by them.
 She strives to build a collaborative relationship with each person she works with.
 She focuses on providing a safe space to examine various thoughts and experiences, and explore the impact of these experiences on one's life in the present.
 She works to provide unconditional acceptance and a trusting environment to help individuals learn to view themselves and their world in a positive light to help improve overall wellness and mastery in their life.

 Rachel Bianchi is a Licenced Clinical Professional Counselor who has experience working with a diverse population.
 She has experience working with various issues such as depression, anxiety, trauma, mood disorders, personality disorders, autism spectrum disorders, and psychotic disorders.
 In addition to individual work, she has facilitated group therapy in an outpatient setting to help individuals learn how to navigate many of life's challenges.
 She works with adults, adolescents, children, couples and families.